ty7swkr/cppurcu/README.md

   // Use the data
 }

-// Update (immediate, old data reclaimed automatically by shared_ptr) auto new_data = std::make_shared<std::unordered_map>();
+// Update (immediate, delegates reclamation to std::shared_ptr) auto new_data = std::make_shared<std::unordered_map>();
 (*new_data)["key"] = "value";
 storage = new_data; // or storage.update(new_data);